JanssenProject/jans/docs/janssen-server/fido/trust-diagnostics.md

 | `enforced` | A failing attestation check rejects the registration. |

 !!! important
-    **Only `enforced` rejects anything.** Both `disabled` and `monitor` are lenient, so under the default `monitor` mode an authenticator whose attestation cannot be validated — an unknown AAGUID, an expired metadata blob, an untrusted root — is still registered successfully.
+    **Only `enforced` rejects a registration on the basis of attestation.** Both `disabled` and `monitor` are lenient about attestation, so under the default `monitor` mode an authenticator whose attestation cannot be validated — an unknown AAGUID, an expired metadata blob, an untrusted root — is still registered successfully.
 If you are relying on attestation to keep unapproved authenticators out, `monitor` will not do it.

+    This concerns attestation only.
+The other registration checks — challenge, origin, RP ID, signature — reject an invalid registration in every mode.

     `unattestedAuthenticatorsAllowed` reports this directly: it is `true` for every mode except `enforced`.